Dissen History, Family Crest & Coats of Arms

 Early Origins of the Dissen family

-Another 149 words (11 lines of text) are included under the topic Early Dissen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dissen research.
+Another 75 words (5 lines of text) covering the years 1641 and are included under the topic Early Dissen History in all our PDF Extended History products and printed products wherever possible.

 Dissen Spelling Variations